 The idea of Original Sin thus passed down to all men and women, has lost favor to some extent.
 This viewpoint surfaced during the later Christian era.

-“The truth dramatized there is this: Human nature, made to go God’s way, has an inveterate tendency to listen to the temptation to go its own way, and this rebellious way must have an evil end— …For there are laws as old as creation which we are meant to obey; and as sure as creation, if we disobey them, we shall be in trouble.”* Foundational principles apply, long before Adam and Eve.
+“The truth dramatized there is this: Human nature, made to go God’s way, has an inveterate tendency to listen to the temptation to go its own way, and this rebellious way must have an evil end— …For there are laws as old as creation which we are meant to obey; and as sure as creation, if we disobey them, we shall be in trouble.”* Foundational principles seem to be in place, long before Adam and Eve.

 *Interpreter’s Bible, 1952, commentary on Genesis 3.1-8, p.
 503.